Building my website Pt. 1

 What is an "A" Record?

-You will see there is special symbol @ which matches the "naked" hostname (dpenning.com).
-Another way to implement this functionality is to provide a "CNAME" record which points a hostname to another domain
+Another way to implement this functionality is to provide a CNAME record which points one hostname to another domain.

 How do you get email to work?

-I use fastmail to view the email thats routed to my domain. in order to set that up, I had to add a couple different records.
-First, i set up MX records that point to the fastmail SMTP servers
+I use Fastmail to view email routed to my domain.
+To set that up, I had to add several records.
+First, I set up MX records that point to Fastmail SMTP servers.

-Fastmail has 1 more step to get email to send correctly, you need to add DKIM information to your domain.
-DKIM is an encryption protocol which uses public key cryptography to ensure that message contents aren't altered.
-In order to add it to my domain I added a couple CNAME records that point to several of Fastmail's DKIM servers.
+Fastmail has one more step to get email sending correctly: adding DKIM information to your domain.
+DKIM is an encryption protocol that uses public key cryptography to ensure message contents are not altered.
+I added CNAME records that point to several Fastmail DKIM servers.

-This is what I had to do in order to set up my DNS, your results may vary depending on your Registar/DNS/Email provider.
+This is what I had to do in order to set up my DNS.
+Your results may vary depending on your registrar, DNS provider, and email provider.

 Conclusion

-Setting up your domain is pretty easy with some knowledge about how records work and how to set them up with your registar/DNS provider.
-In the next post in this series, Ill go over how my website is structured and why I made some of the decisions I did.
+Setting up your domain is pretty easy with some knowledge about how records work and how to set them up with your registrar and DNS provider.
+In the next post in this series, I'll go over how my website is structured and why I made some of the decisions I did.

 Corrections?
 Questions?
 Want to talk about anything in this post? send me an email at...